W.K. Kellogg Biological Station

 All student housing at KBS is shared in the KBS Apartments or the Orchard Dorm Suites.
 Depending on availability, the KBS Conference Center may be able to honor a request for private housing, but additional charges will apply.

-Due to generous donations to support students at KBS, ALL students taking at least 4 credits of KBS summer courses (or a 2-week intensive) in each session the student plans to attend, will be awarded a 50% housing scholarship to offset the cost of living at KBS (reducing your cost to $180/week).
+Generous donations allow us to provide Housing Scholarships for students to be in residence while taking summer courses here.
+ALL students taking at least 4 credits of KBS summer courses, will be awarded a 50% housing scholarship for each term they are in residence.
+This will reduce the cost of living at KBS to $180/week.

 ***All housing scholarships will be transmitted directly to the KBS Conference Center on behalf of each student and reported to MSU Financial Aid.